w3f/Grants-Program/applications/fundation.md

 Sustainability will be sought through optional donations and partnerships with Polkadot teams.

 **Short-term use, enhancement, and promotion:**
 Release v1.0 and promote via the **BuildOnDot** community.
-Enhance based on early user feedback, adding more rollup templates and governance modules.
+Enhance based on early user feedback, adding more modules defi and governance .

 **Team's long-term plans:**
 Grow the BuildOnDot community to onboard new developers and evolve Fundation into a full CLI toolset, with the end goal being omnipass.